TopSpin 2K25

 TopSpin 2K25 is a 2024 tennis video game, developed by Hangar 13 and published by 2K.
 It is part of the Top Spin video game series.
 The game was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 26 April 2024, and is the first installment since the original to not be released on a Nintendo console.
 It received mixed reviews from critics.

 Development

 TopSpin 2K25 is developed by the Czech subsidiary of Hangar 13.
 Electronic musician BT composes the score for the game.

+TopSpin 2K25 uses "a proprietary Hangar 13 engine", however exact details about said engine is unclear.